 Public Transport In Wuhan Suspended Due To Coronavirus Concerns

-Chinese state media is reporting that authorities in the city of Wuhan are planning to suspend bus, subway, ferry and long-distance passenger transport.
+Chinese state media are reporting that authorities in the city of Wuhan are planning to suspend bus, subway, ferry and long-distance passenger transport.
 They also say that all flights and trains departing from Wuhan will be temporarily canceled in a bid to reduce spread of the new virus.

 Public #transportation such as bus, subway, ferry and long-distance bus in Wuhan will be temporarily closed since 10am Thursday.
 All flights and trains departed from #Wuhan will be temporarily cancelled to reduce risk of spread of the new virus, local govt says. #coronavirus pic.twitter.com/gtzIlFszaf— China Daily (@ChinaDaily) January 22, 2020

-The annnouncement from Wuhan authorities read in part: "Residents should not leave the city, unless under special circumstances.
+The announcement from Wuhan authorities read in part: "Residents should not leave the city, unless under special circumstances.
 Outbound planes and trains will be halted temporarily until further notice.
 We appreciate your understanding and support."

+Wuhan is a major rail and road hub in central China.
+It also has the country's largest inland port on the Yangtze River.

+"The virus is already out of Wuhan," says Toner, who is an internist and emergency physician.
+"There are outbreaks in other cities as well.
+So it's already escaped containment."

+Toner says this virus potentially could become a global pandemic.
+He says isolating and treating people who are sick should be the top priority at this point.

-Wuhan, home to 11 million people, is where the virus was first discovered at a seafood market in which live animals such as swan geese and the cat-like civet were traded.
+Wuhan, home to 11 million people, is where the virus was first discovered at a seafood market at which live animals such as swan geese and the catlike civet are traded.

 Life has definitely not been the same in this central city and other parts of China in the wake of the outbreak.

-Police have been randomly checking cars in and out of the city to see if poultry and wild life are being transported.
-Prior to the announcement of a public transportation suspension, staff at Wuhan airports and railway stations carry out temperature checks on passengers.
+Police have been randomly checking cars in and out of the city to see if poultry and wildlife are being transported.
+Prior to the announcement of a public transportation suspension, staff at Wuhan airports and railway stations carried out temperature checks on passengers.

 The outbreak has had an impact on the Chinese stock market as well.
 In the past two days, stocks of drugmakers and mask manufacturers have been surging.

-On Weibo, China's equivalent of Twitter, eight out of the 10 most-discussed topics are related to the Wuhan pneumonia.
-The topic with the latest updates on the number of infections have been read 650 million times.
+On Weibo, China's equivalent of Twitter, eight out of the 10 most discussed topics are related to the Wuhan pneumonia.
+The topic with the latest updates on the number of infections has been read 650 million times.

-People in infected areas are lining up in pharmacies and convenient stores to stock up on masks and antibacterial soaps.
-3M and Honeywell have sold most of their masks on the Chinese e-commerce websites Taobao and JD.com.
+People in infected areas are lining up at pharmacies and convenient stores to stock up on masks and antibacterial soaps.
+Honeywell and 3M have sold most of their masks on the Chinese e-commerce websites Taobao and JD.com.

-"I went to five pharmacies and they're all sold out," a Guangzhou Weibo user said.
+"I went to five pharmacies, and they're all sold out," a Guangzhou Weibo user said.

-A mask maker in Zhejiang province told a short video platform called Pear Video that it has received orders totaling 80 million masks so far.
-They tripled the wage to lure back workers who took a break to return home for the Chinese New Year.
+A mask-maker in Zhejiang province told a short-video platform called Pear Video that it has received orders totaling 80 million masks so far.
+It tripled its wage to lure back workers who took a break to return home for the Chinese New Year.

 While many people are panicking over the virus, some are not that worried.

 "I keep reminding my friends and families to wear masks.
 My aunties said it's not that serious.
-They accuse me of fear-mongering!" said a girl on Weibo.
+They accuse me of fearmongering!" said a girl on Weibo.

-Another said, "I can't believe my uncle still insists to return to his village outside of Wuhan to throw a birthday party for his one-year-old daughter.
+Another said, "I can't believe my uncle still insists to return to his village outside of Wuhan to throw a birthday party for his 1-year-old daughter.
 He completely ignores my warning."

 The virus couldn't have hit China at a worse time.
-Chinese New Year rush is often said to be the world's largest annual human migration, with an estimated 3 billion trips predicted for the holiday this year, from January 10 to February 18, as people either head home for family gatherings or make travel plans.
+The Chinese New Year rush is often said to be the world's largest annual human migration, with an estimated 3 billion trips predicted for the holiday this year, from Jan.
+10 to Feb.
+18, as people either head home for family gatherings or make travel plans.

 Tourism and consumer spending are expected to be hit hard.